-A visionary architect and artist in the truest sense, Antoni Gaudí — godfather of Catalan Modernism — marched to the beat of his own drummer.
+A visionary architect and artist in the truest sense, Antoni Gaudí — godfather of Catalan Modernism — marched to the beat of his own drum.
 And while Gaudí was busy marching, it would appear that someone neglected to obtain a valid building permit for his still-unfinished masterwork, the Sagrada Familia in Barcelona.

 Hey, better late than never.

-If not Gaudí who else would be at fault for this transgression?
+If not Gaudí, who else would be at fault for this transgression?
 The client?

 Gaudí, who was not the original architect but came on board a year after the church's groundbreaking in 1883 and promptly radicalized the design, famously referred to his client not as the Roman Catholic Church but as God.